317 E17th Suite 5F13

 The PACT approach is both practical and accelerated, in a sense that problematic interactions between the partners are identified and corrected as they dynamically occur in the therapy session.
 Working in the here and now with the therapist, partners learn and practice relating to each other in new ways which extend to their relationship outside of the therapy.
 The PACT approach is a combination of several models of therapy.

-Patients in an acute phase of the illness can be hospitalized in a general psychiatric unit at Beth Israel Medical Center.
+Patients in an acute phase of the illness can be hospitalized in a general psychiatric unit at Mount Sinai Beth Israel Medical Center.

-Although the psychiatric inpatient units at Beth Israel are not exclusive to Family Center patients, clients of the Family Center will be continuously monitored by one of the Center's Bipolar Specialists during their stay in the hospital.
+Although the psychiatric inpatient units at Beth Israel are not exclusive to Zirinsky Center patients, clients of the Center will be continuously monitored by one of the Center's Bipolar Specialists during their stay in the hospital.

 The Bipolar Specialist will be an integral part of the patient's treatment team which will also include an attending Beth Israel psychiatrist, a resident psychiatrist, a social worker, an occupational therapist, a psychologist and a nurse.
 The Bipolar Specialist assigned to the case will help to inform the patient's treatment plan, maintain close contact with the patient's family during his/her hospitalization, and facilitate the transition from inpatient to outpatient treatment after discharge.

-Patients from the Family Center receive inpatient treatment that is unique in three ways:
+Patients from the Zirinsky Center receive inpatient treatment that is unique in three ways: